brontolinux/docker-experiments/README.md

 As for the IP of the docker bridge, we detect the IPv4 address of docker0, as indicated in the instructions at the progrium/consul web page

+## docker-consul

+This is the same as progrium-consul, but using the official consul image from Docker and Hashicorp.

+This directory contains two scripts.

+`start-single-master.sh` will start a docker container running a consul agent in server mode.
+The container is started with the option `--net=host`, thus sharing the network stack with the host itself.

+`start-client.sh`  will start a docker container running a consul agent in client mode.
+The IP of the consul master is given as an argument on the command line.

+For more information, see the comments in the scripts themselves.